-- 4.5.1 A number of actions, options and controls have been introduced or enhanced to address the current year financial position and ensure both a robust understanding of financial drivers as well as implementing actions to improve the projected financial position. - 4.5.2 Strategic Prioritisation and endeavouring to protect front-line services that provide support to Dundee's most vulnerable continues to be aim, but this needs to be managed within the available financial resources. - 4.5.3 Improvements have been seen across a number of areas with projected spend either capped or gradually reducing as a result of ongoing efforts.
-However there also continues to be some areas that have struggled to deliver the required actions due to complexity and / or demand.
-Officers and senior managers will continue to support these areas to take appropriate action. - 4.5.4 Given the nature of services provided by IJB's delegated budgets, it is recognised that the majority of the 2024/25 financial pressures will continue to be experienced into future years, unless significant levels of prioritisation, transformation and efficiencies are progressed to return to a financially sustainable position.
+- 4.5.1 A number of actions and options have been introduced or enhanced to address the current year financial position and ensure both a robust understanding of financial drivers as well as implementing actions to improve the projected financial position.
+An update on these actions are detailed in the separate report Financial Recovery Plan 2024/25 (DIJB8-2025 on this agenda). - 4.5.2 Strategic Prioritisation and endeavouring to protect front-line services that provide support to Dundee's most vulnerable continues to be aim, but this needs to be managed within the available financial resources.